gx9702/UA-TypeRepository/Core/Part8/VariableTypes/AnalogItemType/readme.md

 ## DataItemType
 ### Overview
 This VariableType defines the general characteristics of a DataItem.
 All other DataItem Types derive from it.
 The DataItemType derives from the BaseDataVariableType and therefore shares the variable model as described in Part 3 and Part 5.
+Foobar.

 ### Definition
 |Attribute|Value|